JL dry & sensitive skin tips

 Rosacea is when the skin becomes inflamed, very red and there are lots of broken visible blood vessels.

-Psoriasis is when they are patches of dry, scaly skin with rashes.
+Psoriasis is when there are patches of dry, scaly skin with rashes.

 Contact dermatitis is when the skin reacts with irritants and allergens and looks inflamed with rashes – a very common skin condition amongst hair stylists.